 With our commitment to getting children moving, lunch times are now far more active and pupils enjoy the games on offer.
 This has had an impact on improving pupil behaviour.
 Careful monitoring of behaviour logs provides an insight into issues and staff are able to deal with these directly.
 Teaching staff are on lunch duties in the classrooms and on the playground, giving them further opportunities to play with pupils and to really get to know them.

 Links with other subjects, such as History/Geography, give further opportunities for pupils to broaden their knowledge and embed our values.

-A recent pupil survey asked: 91% of pupils in KS1 said they feel the adults in the school care about them and 89% said they enjoy coming to school.
+A recent pupil survey revealed pleasing results that we will strive to improve further: 91% of pupils in KS1 said they feel the adults in the school care about them and 89% said they enjoy coming to school.
 In Year 3 92% of pupils feel safe in school, in Year 4 nearly 100% said they feel the school encourages them to respect and treat everyone equally.
 In Year 6 nearly 100% feel that teachers listen to their views.